 If you complete the TEAS VII after October 1, 2023, you may use your TEAS scores for the fall 2024 admission cycle.
 You will need to contact ATI and ask for a score transcript to be sent to VA Western CC-AH.
 After five days of your request, you will then need to email Ms. Woody at email@example.com to confirm receipt of the TEAS scores from ATI.
 You will be contacted later in March or early April regarding the next step in the application process and how to begin the interview process, if interviews are required.
 If you have not heard from Miss Woody by early April, please reach out to her regarding the interview process.
 In addition, all previously completed TEAS scores since October of 2023 must be present in the Health Professions Advising and Applications Office by the last testing date at VWCC, typically in mid-March.

 Who makes the admission decisions?
 When are the results given to the applicants?

 A Dental Hygiene Admissions Committee, which meets near the end of the spring semester, makes the admission decisions.
-Decisions are mailed to the applicants as soon as possible, usually during mid-to-late May.
+Decisions are emailed to the applicants as soon as possible, usually during mid-to-late May.

 Does it help to take the program support courses before starting the program?